-Tega Cay boy, 3, found drowned Friday after reported missing by family, police say
+Tega Cay boy, 3, found drowned after reported missing by family, police say

-A three-year-old boy drowned in Lake Wylie Friday might after he was reported missing by his family, according to Tega Cay police and the York County Coroner's Office.
+A three-year-old boy drowned in Lake Wylie Friday night after he was reported missing by his family, according to Tega Cay police and the York County Coroner's Office.

 The York County Coroner's Office identified the boy as Rino Busutti, 3, of Tega Cay.